-Conflict: You’re the newbie and written off as inexperienced.
+1. Conflict: You’re the newbie and written off as inexperienced.

-Resolution: Let your work speak for itself.
+What to Do: Let your work speak for itself.

 Don’t we all come out of college with our proverbial guns blazing?!
 I know I did!
 And the veteran teachers in my building were none too thrilled with what they referred to as “all the extra work I was creating with my bright ideas.”
 I found that letting my actions speak louder than my words was the way to success.
 Forging sincere bonds with students, establishing a good rapport with colleagues, and having open lines of communication with administration is the best way to start donning the cloak of competency.

-Conflict: There is inconsistency amongst teachers.
+2. Conflict: There is inconsistency amongst teachers.

-Resolution: Involve someone unbiased.
+What to Do: Involve someone unbiased.

-Resolution: Use humor and speak up.
+What to Do: Use humor and speak up.

 I had a fantastic relationship with our building principal; he was supportive and lavished my work with compliments.
 But he never hid his disdain for others, and it made me uncomfortable to be the recipient of his professionalism and kindness while he kept it from some of my colleagues.
-I used humor to break the ice and eventually told my principal something like, “You know, I think So-and-So is going to go home and cry after what you said to her today.”
-That opened up an honest dialogue of how he was treating some of our teachers.
+I used humor to break the ice and eventually told my principal something like, “You know, I think so-and-so is going to go home and cry after what you said to her today.”
+That opened up an honest dialogue about how he was treating some of our teachers.
 I don’t know if he ever realized just how harsh he sounded, so I’m glad I spoke up.

-Conflict: Team teaching is a train wreck.
+4. Conflict: Team teaching is a train wreck.

-Resolution: Try a new approach.
+What to Do: Try a new approach.

 Team teaching can be an amazing experience for both educators and students.
 However, it must be done correctly to be effective.
 For instance, team teaching is not one teacher teaching and the other “tutoring.”
-This happened to a friend of mine and fortunately, the solution was very simple: after learning her team teacher wasn’t very confident in preparing certain lessons, my friend started making her to-do lists.
+This happened to a friend of mine, and fortunately, the solution was very simple: After learning her team teacher wasn’t very confident in preparing certain lessons, my friend started making her to-do lists.
 Her colleague found them helpful, not obnoxious, and so began their successful professional relationship!

-Conflict: Blatant nepotism rears its ugly head.
+5. Conflict: Blatant nepotism rears its ugly head.